Strategic Sustainability Stakeholder Engagement

 You may already ‘do’ SE, but this short course will help you systematically improve your engagement processes.

-This short course focuses on the business case for stakeholder engagement, taking a look at what good engagement looks like.
+This course focuses on the business case for stakeholder engagement, taking a look at what good engagement looks like.
 We will explore the significance, purpose and benefits of SE to a business strategy and to sustainability goals.

 We will go through stakeholder mapping and prioritisation, engagement in a materiality assessment, established frameworks such as AA1000SES and parts of the AccountAbility/UNEP Stakeholder Engagement Manual.
 We will take a look at some basic tools used in SE, and review some real life examples of SE in practice (think United Airlines, or Starbucks…).